roomorama/concierge/README.md

 network-related issue is happening.

-If there are errors during the execution of the `quote_price` method, the `Quotation` object returned must include a non-empty `errors` list to be returned to the caller.
+If there are errors during the execution of the `quote_price` method, the `Quotation` object returned must include a non-empty `errors` list to be returned to the caller, which will receive a `503` HTTP status.

 *****